 This implementation guide has been developed by the HL7 TermInfo Project (a project of the HL7 Vocabulary Work Group) with significant contributions by the IHTSDO.
 The guide is the result of a consensus process involving a wide range of interested parties who have contributed at various times over the span of the project.

 The HL7 Clinical Statement Project and the various Technical Committees contributing to that project.

+The HL7 Structured Documents Work Group

 The SNOMED International Standards Board and Concept Model Working Group.

+The International Healthcare Terminology Standards Development Organisation (IHTSDO), which took over ownership of SNOMED Clinical Terms in April 2007

 Vendors and providers actively implementing HL7 Version 3, including CDA R2, with SNOMED CT.

 NHS Connecting for Health in the United Kingdom.

-Other organizations and including Members of the International Healthcare Terminology Standards Development Organisation (IHTSDO) which took over ownership of SNOMED Clinical Terms in April 2007.
+A variety of other organizations and individuals who have contributed to the project or submitted ballot comments.

 The guide takes account of:

-The SNOMED CT Concept Model including those elements concerned with the representation of context.
+The SNOMED CT Concept Model, including those elements concerned with the representation of context.

 The structure and semantics of the HL7 Reference Information Model (RIM).

-The specific features of CDA R2, to which guidance in this version of the TermInfo guide is limited.
+The specific features of CDA R2, to which the guidance in this version of the TermInfo implementation guide is addressed.

 Future Work

-At the January 2009 TermInfo meeting, future work for the committee was considered and it is still planned.

 Future versions of this guide are anticipated to add guidance for:

 Use of both Clinical and Lab LOINC within HL7 V3 and CDA R2

 Use of SNOMED CT and LOINC with HL7 V3 features that are not available in CDA R2